mariohsouto/ProxSDP.jl/README.md

 * ProxSDP is a research software, therefore it should not be used in production.
 * Please open an issue if you find any problems, developers will try to fix and find alternatives.
-* There is no support for 32-bit systems, the package should work, but might reach some issues.
+* There is no continuous development for 32-bit systems, the package should work, but might reach some issues.
 * ProxSDP assumes primal and dual feasibility.

 ## ROAD MAP